TierOne-Software/tar/README.md

 - Follow the existing code style and naming conventions
 - Add tests for new features or bug fixes
 - Update documentation for API changes
-- Use modern C++23 features appropriately
+- Use modern C++ features appropriately
 - Ensure compatibility with supported compilers (Clang 19+)

 ### Reporting Issues